Notification types

 Each notification includes a headline describing the event, key details (client name, amount, project name), a timestamp, and a button linking directly to the item in Plutio.
 Click the button to jump straight to the invoice, proposal, or task without searching.

 The formatting matches Slack's visual style, so notifications look native rather than like external bot spam.
 Notifications are visually distinct enough to notice but not so loud that they disrupt channel conversations.
+The message formatting uses Slack's built-in attachment style with colored sidebars and structured fields, so notifications stand out from regular team messages without feeling intrusive.

 Notifications are designed to be informative at a glance.
 You should understand what happened without clicking through.
 The click-through link is there when you need more details or want to take action.